mborges-pivotal/ds-langtorch/README.md

 TODO:
 * replace RestTemplate with WebClient
-* Create simple UI
 * Bring other models
-* Bring our vector search capabilities.
+* Bring our vector search capabilities into LangTorch
-  * Possibly implementing in LangTorch
-  * And directly using Astra JSON API or CQL
 * Bypass LangTorch and use OpenAI APIs directly

 ## Building